Kyrvane History, Family Crest & Coats of Arms

 Many variations of the name Kyrvane have evolved since the time of its initial creation.
 In Gaelic it appeared as O Ciardhubhain, which is derived from the words "ciar" and "dubh," both of which mean "black."

 The surname Kyrvane was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.
 The family of ancient Irish extraction have been seated at Blindwell in County Galway from time immemorial.

-Important Dates for the Kyrvane family
+Early History of the Kyrvane family

 This web page shows only a small excerpt of our Kyrvane research.
 Another 93 words (7 lines of text) covering the years 1172, 1530, 1531, 1534, 1535, 1550, 1551, 1602, 1589, 1661, 1642, 1653, 1642, 1650, 1721, 1686 and 1688 are included under the topic Early Kyrvane History in all our PDF Extended History products and printed products wherever possible.

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Kyrvane that are preserved in archival documents are Kirwan, O'Kirwan, Kerovan, Kyrvan, O'Quirivan, Kirwin, Kerwin, Kerwan and many more.

 Early Notables of the Kyrvane family (pre 1700)